citp/privacy-policy-historical/i/ic/icc/iccf.com.md

 ###  How can I stop receiving marketing emails?

 We send you these emails because we believe that you have a legitimate interest in announcements about chess tournaments and services.
-However, if you do not wish to receive them in the future, please visit your profile page on iccf.com, where you can opt out of marketing emails by checking the last two boxes on the form.
+However, if you do not wish to receive them in the future, please visit your profile page on iccf.com, where you can opt out of marketing emails by checking the last box on the form.

 ###  Can I remove my email address from your records?

-If you wish to remove your email address from our records, please email helpdesk@iccf.com and we will remove your email address, password and all personal preferences and settings from our database.
+If you wish to remove your email address from our records, please email privacy@iccf.com and we will remove your email address, password and all personal preferences and settings from our database.
 However please note that if we remove your email address from our database, you will no longer be able to participate in server correspondence chess tournaments.

 ##  Postal address